openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

--  A :index:`compile-time error` occurs if the initializer uses the keyword ``this`` or the keyword ``super`` while calling a method (see :ref:`Method Call Expression`)    or accessing a field (see :ref:`Field Access Expressions`).
+-  A :index:`compile-time error` occurs if the initializer uses the keyword ``this`` or the keyword ``super`` while calling a method (see :ref:`Method Call Expression`), or accessing a field (see :ref:`Field Access Expressions`).
--  The initializer is evaluated and the assignment is performed only once, when the class is initialized at runtime.
+-  The initializer is evaluated, and the assignment is performed only once when the class is initialized at runtime.